Methodologie de penetration testing 2025 : deep dive technique

 Conclusion

-- Repeat: Annual minimum, quarterly for high-risk
+- Repeat : annuel minimum, quarterly pour high-risk

 Ready to test your defenses?